 Black Bean Sweet Potato Quinoa Salad with Smoky Pepitas and Roasted Jalapeño Lime Dressing

 Texture, flavor and spice come together in this hearty, slightly spicy quinoa salad.
 Make-ahead for lunch on the ready or for a light yet hearty dinner.
 Versatile and packed with goodness.
-Vegan + Gluten Free
+This recipe is vegan + gluten free.

 Servings 7 -8 Servings

 For The Salad: